 As will be shown in the next Chapter, ice fog and low stratus were commonly observed throughout the basin during this event.
 However, simulations with the default WRF model (referred to as the BASE run) tended to develop liquid-phase clouds.
 In order to test the sensitivity of the Uintah Basin CAP to ice vs. liquid phase cloud particles, modifications were made to the Thompson microphysics scheme to produce fog/low clouds that were ice-phase dominant.
 We anticipated that ice-dominant clouds would have less radiative forcing than liquid-dominant clouds (Shupe and Intrieri 2004), allowing for stronger CAP formation, shallower PBLs, and lower low-level temperatures with smaller bias/errors.
 This was accomplished by editing the Thompson code in the lowest 15 model layers (~ 500 m) to change the treatment of cloud ice by turning off cloud ice sedimentation and the autoconversion of cloud ice to snow.
 These changes allowed low-level cloud ice to remain suspended and thrive through vapor deposition due to the lower vapor pressure over ice compared to water.

 As discussed in Chapter 1, large variations of snow cover have been observed from winter to winter in the Uintah Basin.
 To examine the sensitivity of the conditions in the basin to snow cover, numerical simulations were run for the 1-6 February period using the same model configuration but varying the spatial extent of the snow cover.
 Fig. 2.5 shows the snow cover from the original NAM analysis (Fig. 2.5a) in comparison to the 3 other cases where snow cover is prescribed (Fig. 2.5b-d).
-The simulation with prescribed snow cover throughout the entire basin as discussed in Section 2.2 is shown in Fig. 2.5b (BASE).
+The simulations with prescribed snow cover throughout the entire basin as discussed in Section 2.2 are shown in Fig. 2.5b (BASE and FULL).
 In the second sensitivity simulation (NONE), snow was removed from the basin for elevations below 2000 m (Fig. 2.5c) similar to what was observed during February 2012 and late February 2014.
-A more realistic coverage for the early February 2013 period is Fig 2.5d with snow cover removed from the western section of the basin (west of -110.4° W) for elevations below 2100 m (NW).
+A more realistic coverage for the early February 2014 period is Fig 2.5d with snow cover removed from the western section of the basin (west of -110.4° W) for elevations below 2100 m (NW).
 This partial erosion of the snowpack resulted from periods of downsloping flow over the Wasatch Range that left the snowpack further east in the basin undisturbed.